 6. Are these essays graded?

-Most admissions essays are not formally graded, but your essays are still being read and judged according to their intrinsic merit, and in relief to other applicants’ essays.
+Most admissions essays are not formally graded, but your essays are still being read and judged according to their intrinsic merit, and in relation to other applicants’ essays.
 So, definitely consider them as being graded to the extent that the quality matters.

 7. Does my spelling matter?
 Can I have spelling and grammar errors?